weijunext/landing-page-boilerplate/README.md

 [知乎](https://www.zhihu.com/people/mo-mo-mo-89-12-11)
 [微信交流群](https://weijunext.com/make-a-friend)

-If this project is helpful to you, star the repo or buy be a coffee, thank you.
+If this project is helpful to you, star the repo or buy be a coffee, thank you!

 <a href="https://www.buymeacoffee.com/weijunext" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;" ></a>